 In this article, I will discuss the 7 most common indications to sell a dividend stock.
-Although you should essentially be "married" to most of your dividend-paying companies, there may be circumstances in which it makes more financial sense to sell your dividend stock ownership's instead.
+Although you should essentially be "married" to most of your dividend-paying companies, there may be circumstances in which it makes more financial sense to sell your dividend stock positions instead.

 Therefore, if anything is threatening this system, you should seriously consider selling the culprit stock.

 Below are seven major indications to sell a dividend stock, with several examples to aid your learning.
-The more indications a dividend-paying company has, the more I recommend selling the company.
+The more (negative) indications a dividend-paying company has, the more I recommend selling the company.

-If a year or two has gone by and there has been no dividend increase, assuming no significant market recession, this is a huge sign that you should sell your dividend-paying stock!
+If a year or two has gone by and there has been no dividend increase, assuming no significant market recession, this is typically a huge sign that you should sell your dividend-paying stock!

 A lack of dividend increases is typically due to a company who is struggling to manage its cash, often because of high and unmanageable amounts of debt.
 This could eventually lead to a complete dividend cut or suspension.